Even in posts that contain no video or images, there are things you can do to improve the accessibility of your posts.

 A Photo Posted by Someone Else

 When sharing an image posted by someone else, you first want to determine if it does or does not have an accurate description.
-You can use a variety of tools to check this.
-We recommend two tools you can use to quickly check if memes and images on Facebook have alt text.
+You can use a screen reader or if you have an iPhone, use the text to speech feature to check to see if the image has alt text.

-If it does not already have a description, you can select share and then and add a description in the post or add “Description in comments” and add a description of the image in the first comment.
+If it does not already have a description or if you are not sure, you can select share and then and add a description in the post or add “Description in comments” and add a description of the image in the first comment.
 Below is an example.

 An Article with a Link Preview Image